Mothaiba/Data-Science/fpgrowth/README.txt

 AUTHOR
-	I'm Phung Minh Tung, and of course I'm not the author of this algorithm No copyright reserved, you can do anything with this!
+	I'm Phung Minh Tung, and of course I'm not the author of this algorithm, I just implemented it No copyright reserved, you can do anything with this!
 	If this helps, or something wrong happens, feel free to message me: tungphung2907@gmail.com Best wishes for you!